 Assumed Return on Our Portfolio

 (Net of Expenses)

--10% -5% 0% 5% 10%

-Corresponding return to stockholder(1) -24.4% -14.7% -5.0% 4.7% 14.4%
+Corresponding return to stockholder(1)

+-21.26%

+-12.48%

+-3.70%

+5.09%

+13.87%

-Assumes \$264 million in total assets, \$122 million in outstanding debt, \$136 million in net assets, and an average cost of borrowed funds of 5.58% at December 31, 2013.
+(1) Assumes \$281 million in total assets, \$116 million in outstanding debt, \$160 million in net assets, and an average cost of borrowed funds of 5.10% at December 31, 2015.
 Actual interest payments may be different.

-Based on our outstanding indebtedness of \$122 million as of December 31, 2013 and the average cost of borrowed funds of 5.58% as of that date, our investment portfolio would have been required to experience an annual return of at least 3.02% to cover annual interest payments on the outstanding debt.
+Based on our outstanding indebtedness of \$116 million as of December 31, 2015 and the average cost of borrowed funds of 5.10% as of that date, our investment portfolio would have been required to experience an annual return of at least 2.31% to cover annual interest payments on the outstanding debt.

-If we are unable to comply with the covenants or restrictions in our Credit Facilities, make payments when due thereunder or make payments pursuant to our 2019 Notes and 2013-1 Securitization, our business could be materially adversely affected.
+If we are unable to comply with the covenants or restrictions in the Key Facility or make payments when due thereunder, our business could be materially adversely affected.

-Our Credit Facilities are secured by a lien on the assets of our wholly owned subsidiaries, Credit II and Credit III, which hold substantially all of our assets.
-The breach of certain of the covenants or restrictions or our failure to make payments when due under the Credit Facilities, unless cured within the applicable grace period, would result in a default under the Credit Facilities that would permit the lenders thereunder to declare all amounts outstanding to be due and payable.
-In such an event, we may not have sufficient assets to repay such indebtedness and the lenders may exercise rights available to them, including, without limitation, to the extent permitted under applicable law, the seizure of such assets without adjudication.
+Our Key Facility is secured by a lien on the assets of our wholly owned subsidiary, Credit II.
+The breach of certain of the covenants or restrictions or our failure to make payments when due under the Key Facility, unless cured within the applicable grace period, would result in a default under the Key Facility that would permit the lender thereunder to declare all amounts outstanding to be due and payable.
+In such an event, we may not have sufficient assets to repay such indebtedness and the lender may exercise rights available to them, including to the extent permitted under applicable law, the seizure of such assets without adjudication.

-The Credit Facilities also require Credit II, Credit III and our Advisor to comply with various financial covenants, including, among other covenants, maintenance by our Advisor of a minimum tangible net worth and limitations on the value of, and modifications to, the loan collateral that secures the Credit Facilities.
+The Key Facility also requires Credit II and our Advisor to comply with various financial covenants, including maintenance by our Advisor of a minimum tangible net worth and limitations on the value of, and modifications to, the loan collateral that secures the Key Facility.
 Complying with these restrictions may prevent us from taking actions that we believe would help us to grow our business or are otherwise consistent with our investment objective.
 These restrictions could also limit our ability to plan for or react to market conditions, meet extraordinary capital needs or otherwise restrict corporate activities, and could result in our failing to qualify as a RIC resulting in our becoming subject to corporate-level income tax.
-See "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for additional information regarding our credit arrangements.
+See "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and capital resources" for additional information regarding our credit arrangements.

-An event of default or acceleration under the Credit Facilities could also cause a cross-default or cross-acceleration of another debt instrument or contractual obligation, which would adversely impact our liquidity.
-We may not be granted waivers or amendments to the Credit Facilities, 2019 Notes or 2013-1 Securitization if for any reason we are unable to comply with the terms of the Credit Facilities and we may not be able to refinance the Credit Facilities on terms acceptable to us, or at all.
+An event of default or acceleration under the Key Facility could also cause a cross-default or cross-acceleration of other debt instruments or contractual obligations, which would adversely impact our liquidity.
+We may not be granted waivers or amendments to the Key Facility, if for any reason we are unable to comply with the terms of the Key Facility and we may not be able to refinance the Key Facility on terms acceptable to us, or at all.